 Decorate your classroom with inspirational quotes from comic book heroes.
 This one is self-explanatory.
 The benefit is that your classroom will have a theme.
 It will look cool.
 It will inspire students.
 It will create a welcoming, positive environment.
 For me, it improves my mood when I’m having a rough day.
 I love being able to just look at my wall and use the quotes for even my own inspiration.
 Since I do it, I know at least some of my students are doing it as well.

 Use graphic novels to improve literacy in place of regular novels.
 I will touch on this in a more in-depth article later this week since classic pieces of literature are now in graphic novel form… However, let’s stick to the theme of superheroes.
 Today’s graphic novels utilize much higher vocabulary than you might think.
 They even touch on deeper themes than they did in the past.

-Whether you choose to read graphic novels, do some simple getting to know you activities, or decorate your classroom in a superhero theme, there’s many ways to incorporate superheroes into the classroom.
+Whether you choose to read graphic novels, do some simple getting-to-know-you activities, or decorate your classroom with a superhero theme, there are many ways to incorporate superheroes into the classroom.
 I’m sure after reading this article you’ve thought of some ideas of your own!
-Please share you ideas with me in the comments below.
+Please share your ideas with me in the comments below.
 I can’t wait to hear what you’ve come up with!